Counts and dukes of Ayen

 This is a list of counts, and later dukes of the county and duchy of Ayen.

 Counts of Ayen

 The title of count of Ayen was created in ...

 Dukes of Ayen (1737)

 The title of duke of Ayen was created in 1737 for the benefit of Louis, duke of Noailles by the elevation of the county of Ayen to duchy.
-The heir presumptive of the duchy of Noailles is bestowed with this title.
+The heir apparent of the duchy of Noailles is bestowed with this title.